Essential Mobile App Metrics for Engagement, Retention & Revenue

 Purchase Frequency measures transaction cadence.
 Some apps rely on frequent small purchases (mobile games), others on infrequent large transactions (travel bookings).
 Understanding your natural cadence helps time promotional campaigns.

-Cart Abandonment Rate applies to e-commerce apps.
+Cart Abandonment Rate is one of the e-commerce customer experience metrics.
 Tracking abandonment by funnel stage shows whether users drop at product selection, shipping, or payment.
 Turkcell Pasaj, for example, used Netmera to automate cart recovery with behavioral push notifications, achieving a 150% revenue increase and doubling conversion rates from 4% to 8%.
+The project was recognized with two SMARTIES Awards from MMA Türkiye and MMA MEA for excellence in personalization and customer journey design.

 Revenue metrics work best when connected to engagement and retention data.
 A user who engages frequently and sticks around for months generates far more revenue than one who makes a single purchase and churns.